Redditor Sparks Family Drama By Nicknaming Family Dog

 The issue surrounding the nickname for the family dog illustrates how words can carry profound emotional weight.
 A psychologist specializing in language and communication explains that nicknames can evoke strong feelings, often tied to personal histories and cultural contexts.

 Research shows that the names and labels we assign to pets can influence our emotional connections with them.
-According to studies published in the Journal of Social Psychology, the way we perceive and interact with our pets is deeply affected by the names we choose.

 The OP calls him Bobbie, but his family prefers Boabster, which he finds inappropriate.
 Therefore, he uses his proper name around others or during training.